Recidvst/scrub-slider/README.md

 ### `Handle`

 **Purpose:** This is the switch for the circular handle control on the slider's dividing line.
 Set to false to hide.
-If you want to hide the vertical bar as well, use css on '.sliding'.
+If you want to style this differently, add your own css on '.sliding'.
 **Type:** bool
 **Default:** true
 **Required:** No.